Krishiv-Thakuria/Tutoring-Check-In-Software/README.md

 # Peer Tutoring Center Check-In Software

 A simple, touch-friendly web application for tracking student check-ins and check-outs at a peer tutoring center.
+Deployed at my high school, The Woodlands School!

 ## Features